ji8sw/WebEngine/README.md

 - `Game.Print(text)` — prints to the browser console
 - `Game.SetCanvasSize(Width, Height)` — Sets the canvas size, not recommended unless you need it, resets on reload
 - `Math.clamp(value, min, max)` — clamps a value between min and max
+- `Game.Require(EditorName)` — Calls the code for that script, which helps with organization, note that variables & functions defined in required scripts are not global, and therefore should be added to the Game object, EditorName should be the title of the tab, such as "Script_2" or "Script_3"

 ### Notes
-- `Colour` - Colour in draw functions can be either a colour name, like "red", or a gradient recieved from ...
+- `Colour` - Colour in draw functions can be either a colour name, like "red", or a gradient recieved from gradient creation functions

 ## Example
 ```javascript